-Rescuing macroeconomics in the correct understanding means a Paradigm Shift from false Walrasian microfoundations and false Keynesian macrofoundations to new macrofoundations.
+Rescuing macroeconomics in the correct understanding means a Paradigm Shift from false Walrasian microfoundations and false Keynesian macrofoundations to true macrofoundations.
 This, of course, is entirely beyond the horizon of Roger Farmer.

-#1 The unfinished Keynes and How Keynes got macro wrong and Allais got it right
+#1 The unfinished Keynes (I) and How Keynes got macro wrong and Allais got it right

 #2 Macro for dummies and How the Intelligent Non-Economist Can Refute Every Economist Hands Down’